dominictarr/cspaas/README.md

 Client Side Platform as a Service

-It's a PaaS is your browser!
+It's a PaaS in your browser!

 ## Example